dapangmao/minitwit/README.md

 [Google App Engine](https://appengine.google.com/) or GAE is a major public clouder service besides Amazon EC2.

-- Pro:
-  - It allows up to 25 free apps (great for exercise)
-  - Use of database is free
-  - Automatical memoryCached for high IO
-- Con:
-  - Database is No-SQL, which is hard to port
-  - More expensive for production than EC2

 Most importantly, GAE is friendly to Python users, possibly because Guido van Rossum worked there and personally created Python datastore interface.
 As for me, it is a good choice for a Flask app.